ElectroGamesDev/EasyEditor/README.md

   </a>
 </p>

-## What are the features of EasyEditor?
+## What are the features of Easy Editor?

 * Modern design.
 * Fast and lightweight.